Here’s The 6 Worst Things To Do Before A Run

 #1: Static Stretching

-This is one of the worst things to do before a run if your goal is not getting injured.
-And surely that’s everyones goal!
+Static stretching is one of the worst things to do before a run.

-It is not uncommon for us runners to lace up our running shoes and go for some deep toe touching stretches or one legged heel-to-bum quad stretches.
+It is not uncommon for runners to lace up their running shoes and go for some deep toe-touching stretches or one-legged heel-to-bum quad stretches.

-Instead, what we would recommend is to start off your running session with some easy walking or jogging followed by a dynamic stretching routine that targets your running muscles.
+Instead, I recommend starting your running session with some easy walking or jogging to get your heart rate up and blood flow to your muscles, followed by a dynamic stretching routine that targets your glutes, hamstrings, quads, and calves.

 The routine could include leg swings, lunges, squats, or calf raises.

-That way, you give your muscles the chance to warm up gradually and reduce the risk of injury.
+That way, you allow your muscles to warm up gradually, increase your range of motion, and reduce the risk of injury.

 Check out this article for the perfect dynamic stretching routine: 15 Dynamic Stretches For Runners: Benefits + How To Do Them